PawanSekhon/PawanSekhonBookStore/PawanSekhonBookStore/README.txt

 Added the Upsert view in the Category and added the given code from the Category Upsert View.txt into the new Upsert.cshtml.
 Then created a partial view for EDIT|BACK in general Views>Shared folder for "_CreateAndBackToListButton.cshtml".
 Added new partial view named as "_EditAndBackToList" and then added the code with modifies razoe term.
+Run the application
+Changed the "Title" in Upsert.cshtml to "Edit Category". added the @ section call to Scripts to validate input on client side.